Coopersale: History

 In the 1870s the settlement of Theydon Garnon was alternatively referred to by the name 'Coopersale', and was a village 2 miles south-southeast from Epping, centred between Coopersale House at the south of the present settlement and approximately the location of Fiddlers Hamlet further south.
 This dual naming of the village and parish had been prevalent since the late 1500s.

 In 1855 the place and parish name Coopersale was still interchangeable with Theydon Garnon, but by 1882 was subordinated as a part of Theydon Garnon civil parish with the Church of St Alban being described as a parish district church.
 By 1902, for civil purposes Coopersale, grouped with Coopersale Street, was part of Epping, but the ecclesiastical parish for rectorial purposes was still part of Theydon Garnon.
 By 1902 the village was in the Waltham Abbey county court district.
 Coopersale children attended school in Theydon Garnon village.
 The local post office was at Coopersale Street hamlet.

-Following 1891 the northwestern parts of Theydon Garnon parish including Coopersale, Coopersale Street and Fiddlers Hamlet were alienated to become part of Epping Urban District (from 1974 Epping Forest District).
+In 1896, the north-western parts of Theydon Garnon parish including Coopersale, Coopersale Street and Fiddlers Hamlet were transferred to become part of the newly-created Epping Urban District.
 Coopersale was part of the Epping Union—poor relief provision set up under the Poor Law Amendment Act 1834—which by 1912 provided for forty children a cottage home called Forest Side at Coopersale.
 Essex County Council ran the home after 1930 until it closed in 1960.
 The home, on Coopersale Common Road and 80 yd north from St Alban's Church, was demolished and replaced by modern residences.

 Between 1871 and 1911 Coopersale's population, as part of Theydon Garnon and later Epping, ranged between 638 and 672, although that in the ecclesiastical parish, always larger, was 760 in 1911.
 By 1921, the population had risen to 756.
 The area of the Coopersale district over these years approximated 600 acres, in which the chief crops grown were wheat, barley and beans.